juanpallotta/LPP/README.md

 # Lidar Processing Pipeline (LPP)

 The LPP is a collection of tools developed in C/C++ and Linux script, planned to handle all the steps of lidar analysis.
-In the present version of LPP, only elastic lidar signal are analyzed, but is planned to manage Raman signals in the near future.
+In the present version of LPP, only elastic lidar signal are analyzed, but it is planned to manage Raman signals in the near future.

 LPP is made by 3 main tools.
-A first tool converts the raw data files into a single NetCDF file, including detailed information about the instrument and acquisition setup (level 0 dataset).
+The first tool converts the raw data files into a single NetCDF file, including detailed information about the instrument and acquisition setup (level 0 dataset).
 The produced NetCDF file are then processed by another tool that applies the necessary corrections to the lidars signals and computes the cloud-mask (level 1 dataset).
 The final step is the elastic retrieval of aerosol properties (level 2 dataset), and for now, only elastic lidar signals are processed.
-The development of LPP is based on the existing analysis routines developed by individual LALINET groups, and hence takes advantage of previous efforts for algorithm comparison in the scope of the LALINET network.
+The development of LPP is based on the existing analysis routines developed by individual LALINET groups, and hence takes advantage of previous efforts for algorithm comparison within the scope of the LALINET network.
-The codes presented in this repository are tested on Linux Ubuntu 20.04.3 LTS, and Windows 10 using WSL.
+The code presented in this repository is tested on Linux Ubuntu 20.04.3 LTS, and Windows 10 using WSL.

 ## Overall concept of the LPP tools

-The Lidar Processing Pipeline (LPP) is formed by 3 completely independent software (or modules), which communicates each other using NetCDF files.
+The Lidar Processing Pipeline (LPP) is formed by 3 completely independent software (or modules), which communicates with each other using NetCDF files.
 The names of each one are represented by the output of its product data level (PDL), named from 0 to 2.
-Each one of these modules can be executed in a Linux command line following basic rules described in this document.
+Each one of these modules can be executed in a Linux command line following the basic rules described in this document.
 These modules are:
 - `lidarAnalysis_PDL0`: Transforms all the raw lidar data files stored in a folder (passed as an argument) into a single NetCDF file.
 This output file will contain the raw lidar signals and global information about the measurement.
 This output is the L0 data level of LPP.
 - `lidarAnalysis_PDL1`: Receive the NetCDF file produced by `lidarAnalysis_PDL0` and produce a new NetCDF defined as data level 1 (L1).
 This L1 file contains the same information as the data level L0 and adds L1 information.
-These new data are: corrected lidar files (like laser offset, bias correction, etc.), the cloud-mask product, and molecular profiles for every wavelength used.
+These new data include: corrected lidar files (like laser offset, bias correction, etc.), the cloud-mask product, and molecular profiles for every wavelength used.
 Also, all the parameters used to produce this output are stored.
 This output is called L1 data level of LPP.
 - `lidarAnalysis_PDL2`: Receive the NetCDF file produced by `lidarAnalysis_PDL1` and produce a new NetCDF file defined as data level 2 (L2).
 This L2 file contains the same data of L0 and L1 and adds the optical products obtained from the elastic lidar signals.
 Also, all the parameters used to produce this output are stored.
 This output is the L2 data level of LPP.

-It is important to remark the feature that the output files produced in stages 1 and 2 contains all the information of its previous stage.
+It is important to remark the feature that the output files produced in stages 1 and 2 contain all the information of its previous stage.
 The new file generated adds the new information of the stage under analysis in a NetCDF's subgroup called **L*x*_Data**, being ***x*** the data level number.
 This can be seen in the next figure, showing the data added in L1 stage:

 ![Panoply subgroup](./Docs/Figures/sub_group_nc.png "NetCDF Subgroup")